 Leave your full name and address in our ASK box, and we will make sure you get your copies as soon as possible!

-beyoufuckthem asked: For your giveaway, can we reblog more than once?
+beyoufuckthem said: For your giveaway, can we reblog more than once?

 Yes, that’s fine!